samg/timetrap/README.md

 ### Configuration

-Configuration of TimeTrap's behavior can be done through an ERB interpolated YAML config file.
+Configuration of Timetrap's behavior can be done through an ERB interpolated YAML config file.

 See ``t configure`` for details.
 Currently supported options are: